douglasofreitas/react-native-start/README.md

 ## Prepare Enviroment Variables

-App Center build de .env file using script "appcenter-pre-build.sh" The ".env.sample" file is a sample of .env generate by APP Center and is used to run local.
+App Center build de .env file using script "appcenter-pre-build.sh" The ".env.sample" file is a sample of ".env" generate by APP Center and is used to run local.
+Create the ".env" file and fill parameters.

+Create accounts:

+* Create the files on [Firebase console](https://console.firebase.google.com) and put the files in DATA folder
+* Create Google Maps Key in [GCP](https://console.cloud.google.com) and put de Key at .env file.

 This version has Dynatrace Integration.
 If you don't need this, remove the module "@dynatrace/react-native-plugin".

 ```
-// Optional
+// Optional to remove Dynatrace
 npm uninstall --save @dynatrace/react-native-plugin
 react-native unlink @dynatrace/react-native-plugin
 ```